Below are some Frequently Asked Questions. We hope that this information will be of assistance while you go through our website.

-We are not a “preschool” in the technical sense because we are open for a full day rather than just a few hours, nor do we simply provide “child care.”
-To best describe it, we are a child care center with a preschool component.
-Families get the best of both worlds: full-time or part-time child care with three meals and nap time, along with a developmentally appropriate learning environment.
-For more information about the curriculum see our Curriculum section.
+We are not a “preschool” in the technical sense because we are open for full day rather than just a few hours, nor do we simply provide “child care.”
+To best describe us, we are a “child care center with a preschool component”.
+Families get the best of both worlds: full-time or part-time child care with two meals, a snack, and nap time, along with a developmentally appropriate learning environment.

 How long is the waiting list?
 What are my chances?

 We are asked this question all the time.
 Unfortunately, it is impossible for us to tell you in advance what your chances are.
-A number of factors determine this; the number of currently enrolled children who continue into the next semester, therefore dictating how many openings we have for new children.
-The number of new children we enroll also depends on the types of schedules requested (part- or full-time) and space available in specific classrooms and Priority of Enrollment.
+A number of factors determine how soon a child can get in.
+Because currently-enrolled children often continue into the next semester, the number of available openings for new children can only be determined towards the end of each semester.
+Therefore, the number of new children we enroll also depends on the types of schedules requested (part- or full-time), space available in specific classrooms, and the date we received your application.

 Will my child get in faster if I wait for part time?

-Because it its so difficult to predict openings, we encourage families to request the schedule they truly need, and not what they hope will get them enrolled quicker.
-If you are able to be flexible, please indicate that on your Application for Enrollment.
+Because it is so difficult to predict openings, we encourage families to request the schedule they truly need, and not what they hope will get them enrolled quicker.
+If you are able to be flexible, please indicate that on your application–see Future Enrollment.

 (For student parents) Can my child come even if I do not have classes that day?

-Yes, your child can be enrolled on days that you do not have scheduled classes.
+Yes.
+Once enrolled, a child can attend on the days that you do not have scheduled classes.

 How do I update my application to stay active?

 The waitlist is updated every six months.
-Please Contact the Center to update your information at any time to stay active.
-If we have not heard from a family within the six months, or do not have current contact information for a family they are inactivated from the list.
+Please Contact Us to update your information at any time to stay active.
+If we have not heard from a family within the six months, or do not have current contact information for a family, especially if we have attempted to contact them about an opening, they are removed from the list.

 How do I know I got in?

 When your application is selected from the waitlist, the Children’s Center will notify you of your eligibility to enroll.
-An appointment will be scheduled for you to come to the Center.
-There is a non-refundable fee of $45.00 per child (which is covered by the Application Fee of $45.00) and a refundable deposit of $75.00 per family to secure a space due at that time.
-Until these fees are paid the space is not guaranteed.
+An appointment will be scheduled for you to come to the Center to complete the Registration and Tuition Agreement and pick up additional paperwork necessary to complete enrollment.

 If my child is still on the waiting list when they have a birthday do I go to the bottom of the list for the new age group?